Mingru-Wang/MyGit/readme.txt

 Git is a a distributed version control system.
-Git is free softwaredistributed under the GPL
+Git is a free softwaredistributed under the GPL
 Git has a mutable index called stage.
 Git tracks changes.

+Creating a new branch is quick and simple.